 - Average Fees/Interest Rate: 20%-25% of the original debt, depending on which state you live in.

-Traditional Debt Consolidation with an Attorney Example: Oak View Law Group
+Traditional Debt Settlement with an Attorney Example: Oak View Law Group

 This is a one-time debt settlement method with the same pros and cons, but an attorney negotiates with your creditors instead of a settlement company or doing it on your own.